-The property was extended in excess of thirty years ago.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+The seller has advised that the partition between the kitchen and rear entrance was removed in excess of twenty years ago.
+It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+Drainage is to a shared septic tank.
+It is assumed that the tank is registered with SEPA.
+The position regarding age, location, condition and maintenance history should be clarified.